Ephraim Banda: Miami (FL)

 Banda followed Diaz to Miami, where he was named the safeties coach in 2016.
 After Diaz left briefly to accept the head coaching position at Temple, Banda was promoted to co-defensive coordinator.

 Utah State

 Banda was named the defensive coordinator and safeties coach at Utah State on January 5, 2021.

 Cleveland Browns

-On February 21, 2023, Banda was hired to be the Cleveland Browns safeties coach under DC Jim Schwartz.
+On February 21, 2023, Banda was hired to be the Cleveland Browns safeties coach under defensive coordinator Jim Schwartz.

 Personal life

-Banda and his wife Crystal have two children; Darian and Aamani.
-Before playing at Incarnate Word, Banda was a bartender on the San Antonio River Walk and continued to work as one during his playing career in order to pay bills.
+Banda and his wife Crystal have two children; Darian & Aamani.